joeedh/StochasticScreenGenerator/readme.md

 message like "saving blue noise mask to local storage."
 You should be able to use the new mask in the stippling app.

+FFT
+===
+The FFT power spectrum feature is ported [from PSA](https://github.com/nodag/psa).
+I recommend using it with "dimensions" set to 50 or less (I usually use 32).